webrcade/webrcade/README.md

 ## What is (and is not) webЯcade?

-The following lists attempt to further describe webЯcade in terms of its primary features versus those features that are not a direct focus.
+The following lists attempt to further describe webЯcade in terms of its primary focus versus those items that are not a direct focus.

-**Primary features:**
+**Primary focus:**

 * Runs entirely within the web browser leveraging JavaScript, WebAssembly, and the HTML5 gamepad and audio interfaces
 * Adaptive user interface that supports a [wide variety of platforms](https://docs.webrcade.com/platforms/) (Xbox Series X|S, iOS, Android, Windows, macOS)